-Are formed for specific purposes and periods of time.
-Some of these purposes may include nominating Board Members or providing in-depth study of a community issue.
+Are formed for specific purposes and periods.
+These purposes may include nominating Board Members or providing an in-depth study of a community issue.

-It is important to be sure that your association’s insurance covers volunteers and to recognize those volunteers – everyone wants to feel appreciated!
+It is essential to be sure that your association’s insurance covers volunteers and to recognize those volunteers – everyone wants to feel appreciated!

-Architectural Guideline: An architectural guideline is a rule that applies to the appearance of an owner’s lot or the exterior of his or her unit or improvements.
+Architectural Guideline: An architectural guideline is a rule that applies to the appearance of an owner’s lot or the exterior of their unit or improvements.
 Development of architectural guidelines should begin with a review of the governing documents to determine in what areas the board can allow a change.
-Usually a community association’s declaration, CC&Rs, or master deed provides for architectural changes.
-It is in the community’s best interests for a board to establish written architectural guidelines for two reasons: Written guidelines indicate to owners what types of changes will be allowed under normal circumstances, Written guidelines are a way to avoid claims of arbitrary or selective treatment of owners.
+Usually, a community association’s declaration, CC&Rs, or master deed provides for architectural changes.
+It is in the community’s best interests for a board to establish written architectural guidelines for two reasons: Written guidelines indicate to owners what changes will be allowed under normal circumstances; written guidelines are a way to avoid claims of arbitrary or selective treatment of owners.

 Annual Budget: A 12-month estimate of income and expenses; the financial plan of operation that the association adopts.
-The budget determines assessments, purchases, and savings strategies; it is a tool for measuring financial performance.
-Also called operating budget.
+The budget determines assessments, purchases, and savings strategies; it is a tool for measuring financial performance and is also called an operating budget.

-Architectural Control Committee (ACC): A volunteer committee that exists for the purpose of preserving the communities architectural integrity.
+Architectural Control Committee (ACC): A volunteer committee that preserves the community’s architectural integrity.

 Articles of Incorporation: A community association’s corporate structure is established when a developer sets up the association.
 The developer files articles of incorporation—sometimes called a corporate charter—with the appropriate state corporation agency.
-The articles of incorporation bring the corporation into existence, define its basic purposes and powers.
+The articles of incorporation bring the corporation into existence and define its primary purposes and powers.

-Assessments: In community associations, these are amounts charged against each owner to fund the community’s operation.
-Also called dues, maintenance fees or regular assessments.
+Assessments: In community associations, these are amounts charged against each owner to fund the community’s operation, also called dues, maintenance fees, or regular evaluations.

-Committees: Role and Responsibilities of Committees usually a community association’s bylaws—and sometimes its declaration—will name certain committees that are required, allow for the appointment of other committees that may be required from time to time role Community association committees typically consist of owners appointed by the board of directors.
-The role of these committees is to assist the board in meeting its responsibilities, broaden the community’s input on decisions by serving as a means of gathering owners’ opinions and attitudes, training ground for future leaders, means of explaining board actions to the community, perform research and prepare recommendations for the board.
+Committees: Role and Responsibilities of Committees Usually, a community association’s bylaws—and sometimes its declaration—will name certain committees required to allow for the appointment of other committees that may be necessary occasionally.
+Community association committees typically consist of owners appointed by the board of directors.
+The role of these committees is to assist the board in meeting its responsibilities, broaden the community’s input on decisions by serving as a means of gathering owners’ opinions and attitudes, training ground for future leaders, explaining board actions to the community, perform research and prepare recommendations for the board.
 The number and type of committees will depend on the size of the community and the complexity of its activities.
-The more activities a community is involved in, the more a board may need additional groups to collect information, develop recommendations, and carry out activities.
+The more actions a community is involved in, the more a board may need additional groups to collect information, develop recommendations, and carry out activities.

 Community Association: A type of housing that combines individual ownership of individual dwellings with shared ownership of the common elements by the entire group of community owners.
-Individual owners, through compulsory association membership, just share in the decisions affecting those areas of the association that are common to all who live in the community.
-Encompases, among others, the planned unit development (PUD), condominium, cooperative, and homeowners association (HOS).
+Respective owners, through compulsory association membership, share in the decisions affecting those areas of the association common to all who live in the community.
+Encompasses, among others, the planned unit development (PUD), condominium, cooperative, and homeowners association (HOS).

 Community Associations Institute (CAI): A professional trade association that offers courses and professional designations respected in the industry.
-This membership organization includes condominium and homeowners associations, cooperatives, and association-governed planned communities; individuals and firms that manage these types of properties; and other individuals and organizations who work with or provide services to community associations.
+This membership organization includes condominium and homeowners associations, cooperatives, and association-governed planned communities; individuals and firms that manage these properties; and other individuals and organizations that work with or provide services to community associations.

 Condominium (Condo): A multiple-unit structure in which the units and pro-rata shares of the common area are owned individually; a unit in a condominium property.
-Also, the absolute ownership of an apartment or unit, generally in a must-unit building, which is defined by a legal description of the air space the unit actually occupies plus an undivided interest in the common elements that are owned jointly with other condominium unit owners.
+Also, the absolute ownership of an apartment or unit, generally in a must-unit building, is defined by a legal description of the unit’s air space, plus an undivided interest in the common elements that are owned jointly with other condominium unit owners.

-Covenants, Conditions & Restrictions (CC&R): The most important document the community association uses to govern itself.
-A legal document that establishes how everyone and everything is to operate within the organization; it commits land to community association use, creates a community association and serves as its constitutional law, defines the method of determining each unit owners share of the common area, and includes restrictions and covenants.
+Covenants, Conditions, & Restrictions (CC&R): The community association’s most crucial document to govern itself.
+A legal document that establishes how everyone and everything is to operate within the organization; it commits land to community association use, creates a community association and serves as its constitutional law, defines the method of determining each unit owner’s share of the common area, and includes restrictions and covenants.
 The declaration defines individual ownership rights as well as the association’s rights.
-The CC&R was recorded by the original developer in the county in which the property is located and is included in the title to your property.
-Also called the Declaration.
+The CC&R was recorded by the original developer in the county where the property is located and is included in the title to your property and also called the Declaration.

-Courtesy Letter and Violations: From time to time a rule or covenant may be violated in an association.
-This violation is either spotted during a routine community inspection or reported by another homeowner.
-A Courtesy Letter is always issued on the first occurrence of any violation.
-This is an attempt to discover possible reasons for the violation, as well as request that the homeowner address the violation in a reasonable amount of time.
+Courtesy Letter and Violations: Occasionally, a rule or covenant may be violated in an association.
+This violation is spotted during a routine community inspection or reported by another homeowner.
+A Courtesy Letter is always issued on the first occurrence of any breach.
+This attempts to discover possible reasons for the violation and requests that the homeowner address the breach reasonably.
 If the infraction is not addressed, a second violation letter with a fine will be sent to the property owner.
-If no response is made and the infraction still exists, additional fines will be imposed in accordance with the policy set by the Board of Directors.
+If no response is made and the infraction still exists, additional penalties will be imposed per the policy set by the Board of Directors.

-Declarant: The person (usually the developer) under whose control the association exists for defined initial period before it is transferred to the Associaiton members.
+Declarant: The person (usually the developer) under whose control the association exists for a defined initial period before it is transferred to the association members.